khaidarovs/slackbot/README.md

 # Meetup Feature - Maya Hall and Jason Huang:

 ## Creating a meetup
 To create a meetup, do `/meetup #s#m#h#d, <location (optional)>`.
-The "s" "m" "h" and "d" are acceptable inputs for second, minute, hour, and day respectively.
-If no specific letter is used,
+This will create a reminder after a specified amount of time.
+The "s" "m" "h" and "d" are acceptable modifiers for second, minute, hour, and day respectively.
+If no specific letter is used, minutes is assumed by default.
+Location adds an optional tag, that will be included in the reminder message.

 ## Examples to try:
 - `/meetup 5m3s` This will create a reminder in 5 minutes 3 seconds from the current time.